-Oxycodone consumption can damage the digestive system, interfering with the gut’s capacity to break down food and move it through the intestines for expulsion.
-Chronic constipation is defined as two or fewer bowel movements per week plus an unusually hard stool, and those who suffer from this condition as a result of oxycodone addiction are at risk for hemorrhoids, anal tearing and significant intestinal malfunctioning.
+- Chronic Constipation—Oxycodone consumption can damage the digestive system, interfering with the gut’s capacity to break down food and move it through the intestines for expulsion.
+Chronic constipation is defined as two or fewer bowel movements per week plus an unusually hard stool.
+Those who suffer from this condition due to oxycodone addiction are at risk for hemorrhoids, anal tearing, and significant intestinal malfunctioning.

-Oxycodone cycling through the body puts a heavy strain on its filtering and circulating systems, which can eventually lead to liver, kidney or heart failure.
-The latter condition can of course be fatal if medical treatment is not provided immediately, and anyone who experiences an irregular heartbeat or sharp chest pains after using oxycodone should be taken to the nearest hospital emergency room.
+- A decline in organ functioning leading to organ failure—Oxycodone cycling through the body puts a heavy strain on its filtering and circulating systems, which can eventually lead to liver, kidney, or heart failure.
+The latter condition can, of course, be fatal if medical treatment is not provided immediately, and anyone who experiences an irregular heartbeat or sharp chest pains after using oxycodone should be taken to the nearest hospital emergency room.

-Another opioid painkiller, hydrocodone, is known to cause hearing problems more frequently than oxycodone.
-But those who consume oxycodone products for an extended period may also experience hearing loss, possibly accompanied or preceded by an incessant ringing sound in the ears (tinnitus).
+- Tinnitus (ringing in the ears) and hearing loss—Another opioid painkiller, hydrocodone, is known to cause hearing problems more frequently than oxycodone.
+But those who consume oxycodone products for an extended period may also experience hearing loss, possibly accompanied or preceded by a continuous ringing sound in the ears (tinnitus).
 The damage to the auditory system may be reversible if the oxycodone user enters recovery, but a positive outcome is not guaranteed.

-Like all opioids, oxycodone has a relaxing effect on the body, but when the drug is overused this can lead to a dangerous suppression of respiratory activity.
+- Severe breathing difficulties—Like all opioids, oxycodone relaxes the body, but when the drug is overused, this can lead to a dangerous suppression of respiratory activity.
 High doses of oxycodone can make it difficult for the lungs to bring in sufficient air, and in some circumstances breathing may stop altogether.
 The danger is even more acute when opioids are mixed with alcohol, as oxycodone addicts are known to do.

-Believe it or not, taking too much oxycodone for too long can have a perverse effect, increasing a person’s sensitivity to and experience of pain.
+- Hyperalgesia (increased sensitivity to pain)—Believe it or not, taking too much oxycodone for too long can have a perverse effect, increasing a person’s sensitivity to and experience pain.
 Over time, oxycodone can play havoc with the brain’s pain detection network, and when hyperalgesia develops, the painkilling effects of oxycodone will be rendered ineffective.